Dell Studio: Studio 15

 The Studio 15 is the mainstream model of the Studio laptop line.
 It has had many options and features that have changed over the years: processors ranging from low-end Pentium Dual Core processors up to quad-core i7 processors.
-Newly added was the ATI Mobility Radeon 5470 1 GB graphics card.
-Some models, like the Studio 1537, came in many different colors including, but not limited to orange, red, pink, lime green, black, and a range of artistic designs that would be part of the top of the computer and were not user-changeable.
+The ATI Mobility Radeon 5470 1 GB graphics card had just been added.
+Some designs, like the Studio 1537, were available in a variety of colors, such as orange, red, pink, lime green, black, and a variety of creative patterns that were incorporated into the computer's top and could not be changed by the user.